Riemannian counterparts to Lorentzian space forms: The Riemannian-to-Lorentzian correspondence

 Note that this frame is both $g$- and $\gL$-orthonormal, but with the important difference that

-As mentioned in the Introduction, more general curvature formulae are provided by \cite{olea}, in particular of the components \eqref{eqn:Ric1}, \eqref{eqn:Ric2}, and \eqref{eqn:Ric4} appearing below.
-But in an effort to show directly the role that the symmetry of $\nabla T^{\flat}$ plays, we will compute all the curvature components explicitly.
+As mentioned in the Introduction, more general curvature formulae are provided by \cite{olea}, in particular of the components \eqref{eqn:Ric1} and \eqref{eqn:Ric2} appearing below; however, the most important curvature component in our Proposition, namely \eqref{eqn:Ric4} below, has not (to the best of our knowledge) appeared explicitly in the literature.
+As it is also the most technical, we have therefore chosen to compute \emph{all} the curvature components explicitly.